dems9f61/yourcompany/README.md

 - a container running the mongoDB-database by the name of *event_service_mongodb*
 - a container running the rabbitmq-message-broker by the name of *rabbitmq*

+**Note:** The rabbitmq and database credentials can be found and adjusted in the respectively `yml` file of each service.
-to stop those containers just enter the command
+To stop those containers just enter the command
 ```sh
 $ docker compose stop
 ```
 After stopping the containers, remove the created volumes by entering the command
 ```sh
 $ docker compose rm -v
 ```

-**Note:** The rabbitmq and database credentials can be found and adjusted in the respectively `yml` file of each service

 ## Running The employee-service and the employee event-service